-Andorra Launches First Connecta Education Fair with Strong Student Turnout
+Andorra Launches Connecta Education Fair with 2,000 Students

 Key Points

-- Ministers Baró and Bonell inaugurate event as 'qualitative leap' in year-round student orientation.
+- Ministers Baró and Bonell hailed it as a 'qualitative leap' in youth orientation, complementing French fair.

-Bonell, Minister of Culture, Youth and Sports, hailed the collaboration as a success aligned with the national youth plan and childhood-adolescence strategy.
-She emphasised the value for students in accessing full details on study options and locations.
+Bonell described the collaboration as an early success tied to the national youth plan and childhood-adolescence strategy.
+She noted it gives young people direct access to comprehensive details on study options and locations.

-New participants included Escola Universitària de les Arts ERAM from Girona, showcasing degrees in audiovisual and communication, performing arts, and fashion, and UNED, promoting its hybrid model with over 30 degrees, master's, and doctorates across Europe's largest campus network.
+Debut participants included Escola Universitària de les Arts ERAM from Girona, offering degrees in audiovisual/communications, performing arts, and fashion—fields where graduates find strong job prospects despite initial concerns—and UNED, promoting its hybrid model with over 30 degrees, masters, and doctorates across Europe's largest campus network.

 Original Sources